PromptECO/clariform/README.md

 $$ `exit`

+### Command Line

-The installed script can be invoked with docker-compose:
+Clariform can alternatively be invoked as a docker task:

 $ `docker-compose run clariform --help`